wevm/viem/site/docs/ens/actions/getEnsText.md

 `string`

-The avatar for the ENS.
+The Text for the ENS.

-Returns `` if name does not have avatar assigned.
+Returns `` if name does not have Text assigned.

 ## Parameters